monideep2255/InsightLens/README.md

 InsightLens is an AI-powered research assistant designed to help users evaluate companies through the lens of value investing principles (Benjamin Graham/Warren Buffett approach).
 The system processes financial reports from the SEC EDGAR database or uploaded PDF documents and generates structured insight cards with analysis on various aspects of a company, including Business Summary, Moat & Edge, Basic Financial Health, and Management Snapshot.
 Featuring direct access to 10-K filings for the "Magnificent 7" tech companies and robust caching for efficient API usage.

+## Legal Notice

+This tool is designed as a research assistant, not a financial advisor.
+Always perform your own due diligence before making investment decisions.

 ## Currently Implemented Features

 ### Phase 1 Core